swensmid/labs/content/en/docs/java/spring_introduction.md

 ##### {{% param sectionnumber %}}.4.4.3: Task 3: Setup application

-Now let's build our Order application form the web shop example all the way!
+Now let's build our Order application from the web shop example all the way!
 We will build all the resources for the `Order` class from scratch:

 * Setup Application
 * Setup database, application model and repository layer